-Our corporate governance and nominating committee uses a variety of methods, including engaging the services of outside consultants and search firms, to identify and evaluate director nominees.
-In its evaluation of director candidates, our corporate governance and nominating committee considers the current size and composition of our board of directors and the needs of our board of directors and the respective committees of our board of directors.
-Some of the qualifications that our corporate governance and nominating committee considers include such factors as character, integrity, judgment, diversity (including, without limitation, diversity in terms of gender, race, ethnicity and experience), age, independence, skills, education, expertise, business acumen, corporate experience, length of service, understanding of our business and other commitments, among other things.
+Our nominating and corporate governance committee uses a variety of methods, including engaging the services of outside consultants and search firms, to identify and evaluate director nominees.
+In its evaluation of director candidates, our nominating and corporate governance committee considers the current size and composition of our board of directors and the needs of our board of directors and the respective committees of our board of directors.
+Some of the qualifications that our nominating and corporate governance committee considers include such factors as character, integrity, judgment, diversity (including, without limitation, diversity in terms of gender, race, ethnicity and experience), age, independence, skills, education, expertise, business acumen, corporate experience, length of service, understanding of our business and other commitments, among other things.
 Nominees must also have the highest personal and professional ethics and integrity and skills that are complementary to those of the existing directors.
 Director candidates must have the ability to assist and support management and make significant contributions to our success based on proven achievement and competence in the nominee's field and the ability to exercise sound business judgment.
 Nominees must also have an understanding of the fiduciary responsibilities that are required of a member of our board of directors and the commitment of time and energy necessary to diligently carry out those responsibilities.
-Members of our board of directors are expected to prepare for, attend, and participate in all board of directors and applicable committee meetings.
-Our corporate governance and nominating committee may also consider such other factors as it may deem, from time to time, are in our and our stockholders' best interests.
+Members of our board of directors are expected to prepare for, attend and participate in all board of directors and applicable committee meetings.
+Our nominating and corporate governance committee may also consider such other factors as it may deem, from time to time, are in our and our stockholders' best interests.

-The corporate governance and nominating committee considers the suitability of each director candidate, including current directors, in light of the current size and composition of our board.
-Although our board of directors does not maintain a specific policy with respect to board diversity, our board of directors believes that our board of directors should be a diverse body, and our corporate governance and nominating committee considers a broad range of backgrounds and experiences.
+The nominating and corporate governance committee considers the suitability of each director candidate, including current directors, in light of the current size and composition of our board of directors.
+Although our board of directors does not maintain a specific policy with respect to board diversity, our board of directors believes that our board of directors should be a diverse body, and our nominating and corporate governance committee considers a broad range of backgrounds and experiences.
 In addition, we intend to satisfy applicable laws and regulations regarding board composition, including California laws regarding female directors and directors from "underrepresented communities" and Nasdaq proposed rules regarding "diverse" directors.
-In making determinations regarding nominations of directors, our corporate governance and nominating committee may take into account the benefits of diverse viewpoints.
-Our corporate governance and nominating committee also considers these and other factors as it oversees the annual board of director and committee evaluations.
-After completing its review and evaluation of director candidates, our corporate governance and nominating committee recommends to our full board of directors the director nominees for selection.
+In making determinations regarding nominations of directors, our nominating and corporate governance committee may take into account the benefits of diverse viewpoints.
+Our nominating and corporate governance committee also considers these and other factors as it oversees the annual board of director and committee evaluations.
+After completing its review and evaluation of director candidates, our nominating and corporate governance committee recommends to our full board of directors the director nominees for selection.